GavrilenkoA/IFNg_models/README.md

 pip install -r requirements.txt.
 ```

 For using the model to make predictions, the dataset should contain the peptides in the first column and the MHC allele pseudo sequence in the second column.
-The output file will contain the input data with a "prediction" column containing the predictions.
+The output file will include the original input data along with an additional column for the predictions.

 ```console
 python predict.py --input_file --output_file